rschristopher/rschristopher.github.io/src/bitcoin-as-money/medium-of-exchange.md

-*Medium of Exchange* is simply the currency of money, that is, the movement of money in exchange of goods and services.
+*Medium of Exchange* is simply the currency of money, that is, the movement of money in exchange for goods and services.

 Buying a pizza, buying a coffee, selling a car, all are examples of using money as